Polaris

 Values

-Company identity rendered as interactive cards — brand voice, design language, color theory, vision.
-Not a static PDF buried in a drive folder.
-The AI reads from the same source, so its output is always on-brand.
+Company identity rendered as interactive cards covering brand voice, design language, color theory, and vision.
+The AI reads from the same source, so its output stays on-brand.

 Updates